filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/troubleshooting.md

 ---
 title: "Troubleshooting"
-description: Running into problems with Filecoin storage and retrieval?
-Check out these troubleshooting steps.
+description: "Running into problems with Filecoin storage and retrieval?
+Check out these troubleshooting steps."
 weight: 5
 menu:
     getstarted: